NVI0001/blasco-1-analysis/README.md

 ## Running the Analysis

+To reproduce the result

+1. Preferred Method:

-Open `Blasco-1-Analysis.Rmd` in **RStudio** and click on "Knit" to generate an HTML report.
+  Open Blasco-1-Analysis.Rmd in RStudio and click "Knit".
+This will create an HTML file that includes:

-The analysis will include:

   - Data visualizations
   - Statistical results
+  - Key findings

+All analysis steps are compiled into one readable document.

+2. Alternative Method:

+  Open the blasco_analysis.R script (located in the Code/blasco_analysis.R) and run the code manually.
+  > Note that: This script performs the analysis but does not include result interpretation as found in the .Rmd report.

 ## Results Summary